Information Gain-based Policy Optimization: A Simple and Effective Approach for Multi-Turn Search Agents: Experiments

 \paragraph{Ground-truth Entropy Reduction.} To better understand how IGPO improves training dynamics, we measure the change in ground-truth answer entropy from the initial query (Turn 0) to the last non-answer turn ($T-1$).
 As shown in \autoref{fig:entropy_reduction}, IGPO consistently achieves a larger entropy reduction than GRPO throughout training.
 This indicates that the information gain reward effectively encourages intermediate steps to move the policy closer to the ground-truth answer distribution.
 In contrast, outcome-based supervision in GRPO provides no guidance for intermediate turns, resulting in weaker entropy reduction.
 These results highlight that IGPO’s turn-level supervision translates into more confident and grounded reasoning trajectories.

 \paragraph{Token Efficiency.} We further compare IGPO and GRPO in terms of token efficiency, i.e., the performance improvement per token used for gradient updates.
 As shown in \autoref{fig:token_efficiency}, performance increases more rapidly under IGPO, and the gap over GRPO widens as training progresses.
-In other words, IGPO achieves stronger performance with fewer tokens, indicating that its turn-level rewards deliver denser and more informative gradients than outcome-only supervision.
+In other words, IGPO achieves stronger performance with fewer tokens, indicating that its turn-level rewards deliver denser and more informative gradients than outcome-only supervision, thereby effectively addressing the issue of poor sample efficiency.
 This finding is consistent with the training dynamics observed in \autoref{fig:learning_curves}, where IGPO not only converges faster but also maintains a stable advantage throughout optimization.
 Such improvements in token efficiency are particularly valuable in agentic RL, where training data is scarce and expensive to obtain, making efficient use of every gradient update a critical factor for scaling.